danchoi/soywiki/README.markdown

 ## Prerequisites

 * a recent version of Vim (SoyWiki is developed against Vim 7.2 and 7.3)
-* a recent version of Ruby: Ruby 1.9.2 is recommended
+* a recent version of Ruby: at least Ruby 1.9.3, but we recommend 2.0.0 or above
-* RubyGems (if Ruby version is older than 1.9)
 * a recent version of [Git][git] (1.7.0.4 or above to be safe)

 [git]:http://git-scm.com/